mindset-dojo/mindset-dojo.github.io/project.md

 ---

+## Open Source Infrastructure

+The Mindset Dojo infrastructure is built as an [Open Source](https://opensource.com/resources/what-open-source) project, which means anyone can see how it works, suggest improvements, and even contribute directly.
+Our project is hosted on [GitHub](https://github.com/), a platform where communities collaborate to build software together.

+This approach makes our work transparent, collaborative, and always evolving with input from the wider community.
+If you’re not technical, think of it like a public workshop where anyone can walk in, see what’s being built, and lend a hand.

+---

+---

 ## 🧭 Project Designations

 Designations are *voluntary* and reviewed periodically to ensure mutual clarity and care.
 Cultivating a designation is an opportunity for deeper training and responsibility — **not** a prerequisite for contribution or community engagement.